6gentexian/Emacs/README.md

   [http://amitp.blogspot.sg/2011/08/emacs-custom-mode-line.html]

 # Files

-*    .emacs
-**        custom.el
-**        my-packages.el
-**        my-modes.el
-**        my-modeline.el

-# Dependencies
+*.emacs
+**custom.el
+**my-packages.el
+**my-modes.el
+**my-modeline.el

-Arch - emacs 24.5-2
+# Dependencies		emacs 24.5-2

 # Use
 Place .emacs in your home directory (~/)
 Place dependencies in separate folder `~/.emacs.d/`

 # NB
 In order to test changes in the various emacs scripts, place them in a dev folder and run the following command, e.g. when working on the modeline script:
 ```
  $ emacs -q -l path/to/test/init/script scriptname.el
 ```
 where
 ```
  -q       	     				// runs emacs with no init script
  -l path/to/test/init/script 	// links emacs to the testing init script
  scriptname.el 					// the test file you're editing
 ```
 For example,
 ```
  $ emacs -q -l ~/DEV/EMACS/.emacs my-modeline.el
 ```
-will edit my new modeline script using the .emacs file in my DEV folder
+will edit the new modeline script using the .emacs file in the DEV folder

 If something goes wonky with one of the files or future customizations, use the debug mode to debug the (e.g. .emacs) file